raelgc/scudcloud/README.md

-# ScudCloud - Ubuntu Client for Linux
+# ScudCloud - Linux Client for Slack

 ![ScudCloud Logo](/scudcloud-1.0/resources/scudcloud.png?raw=true "Scud clouds are low, ragged and wind-torn cloud fragments, usually not attached to the thunderstorm base.
 With the 'mother' cloud, the form of them together is like a chat balloon")